 Rachel is a regular writer and commentator in leading international publications including The Wall Street Journal, Harvard Business Review, The Economist, The New York Times, and The Guardian.
 Rachel is a contributing editor for Wired and writes a monthly column for the Australian Financial Review.

 In 2013, World Economic Forum named her a ‘Young Global Leader’ and Fast Company named her as one of the ‘Most Creative People in Business.’
 She is a much acclaimed speaker and was named by Monocle as one of the world’s top 20 speakers to keynote your conference.
-She was recently nominated by Thinkers 50 for the 2015 Breakthrough Idea Award recognizing ‘a eureka moment in business thinking.’
+She was nominated by Thinkers 50 for the 2015 Breakthrough Idea Award recognizing ‘a eureka moment in business thinking.’ and ranked in the top 50 in 2017.

 She received her B.F.A (Hons) from the University of Oxford and attended Harvard University for her post-graduate studies.